For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 5. Caramel Egg Custard

-A sweet dessert of jelly-like texture that is can be found in kopitiams and hawker centers around Ipoh:
+This is a sweet dessert of jelly-like texture that can be found in some, food courts (i.e., hawker centers) and coffee shops (i.e., kopitiams) around Ipoh:

 - Restoran Thean Chun